 As part of our desire to be supportive of veterans and their families, Duotech partners with Gold Star Teen Adventures, who provide unique summer adventure opportunities for Gold Star Youth, to set up this first annual Outdoor Leadership Camp.
 The youth, whose parents lost their lives serving their country as special forces operators, travel from all over the United States to attend this week-long event.

-Dan and Cheryl Rogers of Duotech Services, Inc. are both very supportive of GSTA and Major Kent Solheim.
+Dan and Cheryl Rogers of Duotech Services, LLC. are both very supportive of GSTA and Major Kent Solheim.
 They have been friends with Kent since they met him with Veterans Airlift Command closer to ten years ago.
 Veterans Airlift Command is another veterans organization that Dan and Cheryl are members of.

 Cheryl and I are a part of the GSTA organization and was asked by Maj.
 Solheim to manage and organize the Franklin GSTA events.
 Our passion is for our troops, their families and children of the fallen.